 - Psalms 57:1-2 - Have mercy on me, my God, have mercy on me, for in you I take refuge.
 I will take refuge in the shadow of your wings until the disaster has passed.
 I cry out to God Most High, to God, who vindicates me.

 - Psalms 72:12 - For he will deliver the needy who cry out, the afflicted who have no one to help.

 No condolence message in the world can help soothe the pain of losing a family member or a friend.
 Yet, customizing a message for their loss does make a difference.

 You can support them through grief and help with their feelings of loss.
-If you’re at a loss for what to say, brainstorm a personalized message based off these ideas:
+If you’re at a loss for what to say, brainstorm a personalized message to send along with a sympathy gift based off these ideas:

 - May the soul of your friend or family member rest in peace.
 I was so shocked to hear about their death.
 I'd like to give my heartfelt condolences during this challenging time.

 - My prayer for you is that God’s peace and love comforts you through the pain you’re feeling right now.
 I also pray he helps you recover and heal, in time, from this heartbreaking loss.